xy-tech/X2100-BIOS-EC/README.md

 	* Enable promotion and demotion of C-states.
 	* Change package C-state to auto.

+# ME diable via HAP = 1
+* From my limited testings, HAP = 1 does not work as intended after running the me_cleaner script.
+The behaviour of the laptop is the same as HAP = 0 and intelmetool reports everything to be working even though the dumped ME image after running the script reports HAP bit to be set.
+The only way to set HAP = 1 seems to be via hardware [as detailed on my blogpost](https://www.xyte.ch/2021/12/14/x2100-me-bios-ec-and-coreboot/).

+# BONUS 0: Coreboot
+* mjg59 has kindly ported coreboot to the X2100.
+Feel free to compile from his repo.
+It is included as a submodule for in this repo as well.

 # BONUS 1: How to edit and patch BIOS
 * Changing factory presets:
 	* Use AMIBIOS (google around for the binary) to adjust settings.
 Several versions don't really work.
 Just try out different versions on the internet and see which one works.